xd009642/streamer-template/doc/04_axum_api.md

 ```

 With that preamble out of the way let's get started with defining our function
 to launch the server.
-Initially, we'll just start with a simple health-check.
+Initially, we'll just start with a simple health-check,
+but in future we might want to change the health status if the service needs
+restarting.
+We'll also add a shutdown signal for graceful shutdown so if we get
+a SIGTERM, the server will stop receiving connections and close after the last
-I'll also pass in our model's `StreamingContext` because we know we'll need
+request is finished.
+I'll also pass in our model's `StreamingContext` because we
-that in future!
+know we'll need that in future!

 ```rust
 use tokio::signal;